 - a) The survey results are available as a Comma Separated Variable text .csv text file.
 (Can be created in Excel).
-The survey data must include easting and northing co-ordinates to the full 8 digits (to match the map). - b) Canopy spread has been recorded. - c) Co-ordinates from the survey match those of the map.
+The survey data must include easting and northing coordinates. - b) Canopy spread has been recorded. - c) Coordinates from the survey match those of the map.